mcfinley/payonnaise/genie/readme.md

 ## Locks

 Every lock can be either `shared` or `exclusive`.
 Shared locks can take effect together, while no other lock may happen with `exclusive` lock taking space.
-Every lock has a name of the resource that it requests access to (e.g. `accounts/2` meaning that account with ID 2 should be locked) and may have a predicate (a function with parameters) that defines lock behavior (e.g. `accounts:every(3)` meaning that every third account is now locked).
+Every lock has a name of the resource that it requests access to (e.g. `accounts/2` meaning that account with ID 2 should be locked).

-List of possible predicates:

-1. `every(N: number)` - to lock every Nth entity e.g. `accounts:every(3)`

-(to be continued)

 ## Commands